vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Wednesday 2026-03-18, I skipped all exercises so that I could fit in a Trader Joe's trip in the early afternoon and then do eggplant meal prep in the evening.

+## 2026-03-20: skipped all exercises

+On Friday 2026-03-20, I skipped all exercises so that I could fit in an administrative trip in the late morning / early afternoon.